sidebase/nuxt-auth/docs/guide/local/quick-start.md

 - **Sign up:** `/api/auth/register` (POST)
 - **Get Session:** `/api/auth/session` (GET)

 You can customize each endpoint to fit your needs.
-If you would like to not have your app make a request on signOut, you can set the `signOut` endpoints to `false`.
+If you would like to not have your app make a request on signOut, you can set the `signOut` endpoint to `false`.

 ### Refresh provider